Qbizinc/qbiz-wiki/training/Certifications/dbt.md

     -  `@` and `+` for parent/children selection

 - nuances of dbt clone vs. defer (similar result but when would one be chosen over the other? a few which/both/none questions on these)
+	- uses manifests
+  - ensures no data warehouse credits are used

 - grants
 	- [config inheritience](https://docs.getdbt.com/reference/resource-configs/grants#grant-config-inheritance)